AFLplusplus/AFLplusplus/docs/perf_tips.md

 Also note that reading the fuzzing input via stdin is faster than reading from a file.

-## 3. Use LLVM instrumentation
+## 3. Use LLVM persistent instrumentation

-When fuzzing slow targets, you can gain 20-100% performance improvement by using the LLVM-based instrumentation mode described in [the instrumentation README](../instrumentation/README.llvm.md).
-Note that this mode requires the use of clang and will not work with GCC.

-The LLVM mode also offers a "persistent", in-process fuzzing mode that can work well for certain types of self-contained libraries, and for fast targets, can offer performance gains up to 5-10x; and a "deferred fork server" mode that can offer huge benefits for programs with high startup overhead.
+The LLVM mode offers a "persistent", in-process fuzzing mode that can work well for certain types of self-contained libraries, and for fast targets, can offer performance gains up to 5-10x; and a "deferred fork server" mode that can offer huge benefits for programs with high startup overhead.
 Both